KeyboardKit/KeyboardKit-Binaries/README.md

 This repository is used to host SDK artifacts & dSYMs for [KeyboardKit][Repository].
 Each release tag matches an SDK version.

+This repository is also used to host XCFramework artifacts for KeyboardKit plugins.

 ## Website